Peer Mentor Program Coordinator's Role

 - Willing to make additional time for Peer Mentors who might be experiencing difficulties during the Peer Mentor Program

-- Blessed with a great sense of humour and a genuine desire to make the program a fun, yet challenging experience for all participants
+- Blessed with a great sense of humor and a genuine desire to make the program a fun, yet challenging experience for all participants

 - A great communicator.